dmolin/techtest-books/README.md

 - basic responsive interface (I didn't spend too much on this)
 - Use of the cool [Semantic-ui](http://semantic-ui.com/)
 - definitely NOT production ready :p

+### Things still in the works and other stuff in the queue ###

+- Book detail page
+- Adding/displaying book reviews
+- Wish list
+- Purchase flow and shopping cart

 ### How to run this project ###